Max Homa: Biography, Career, Net Worth, Family, Top Stories for the PGA Tour Standout

 Max Homa U.S. Open performances

-Max Homa has made three appearances in the U.S. Open, his first coming as an amateur at Merion Golf Club in 2013.
+Max Homa has made five appearances in the U.S. Open, his first coming as an amateur at Merion Golf Club in 2013.
 His only made cut was in 2022 at The Country Club in Brookline, where he tied for 47th.

 Max Homa Open Championship performances